 Child Custody/Visitation Guidance from Fairfax Child Custody Attorney: Afsana Chowdhury

 There are essentially two categories of custody in Virginia: legal custody and physical custody.
-These categories determine which parent the children stay with and who gets to make major decisions affecting the children.

 Where parents get along or where the child has special needs, the child may spend a more balanced amount of time with each parent.
 Where there is a history of abuse, visitation may be limited or supervised.

 In certain situations, custody and visitation orders may be modified because of changes in the parent’s status or the child’s status.
 For example, if a parent gets a new job, remarries, has health issues, moves closer or farther away, or has another child, then a change may be warranted.
 Likewise, a change may be justifiable if a child develops health concerns, learning problems, or social issues.
 Either parent can request a new custody or visitation arrangement, but they must prove a material change in circumstances has occurred and that the proposed modification is in the best interests of the child.
 Our Northern Virginia family law office can help you develop a new plan when a change is necessary for the best interests of your child.

 Oftentimes, it may be necessary for a parent to move because his or her job requires it.
 Other times, the move may not be necessary but rather voluntary, such as when a parent develops a relationship with someone new or just wants a change of scenery.
 The farther the move, the more difficult it becomes for the parties to co-parent the child.
 Out-of-state relocation raises the question of how the custody order will be enforced in Virginia and in the new state.
 Our Northern Virginia family law office will advise you regarding your rights and work to prepare a new order to protect the interests of our client and the child.

 FAQs Answered by Our Fairfax Child Custody Attorney